frabulous/ProjectArakne/README.md

 * references

 ## Abstract
-**~~ Agente simil-ragno con un numero di zampe personalizzabile e che si muove su terreno accidentato con posizionamento procedurale delle zampe in base alla superficie di appoggio.
-Saranno testati due tipi di terreno: uno procedurale, generato tramite rumore, e uno che userà delle mesh come rilievi e asperità su terreno pianeggiante.
-L'agente sarà anche in grado di alzarsi o abbassarsi al fine di evitare ostacoli*~~

-This report presents a spider-like agent (with a customizable number of legs) that is able to move on rough terrain.
+This report presents a spider-like agent that is able to move on rough terrain.
 The agent's movement is based on procedural positioning of its legs according to the surface it is on, with the ability to adapt by rising or lowering its body to avoid obstacles.
+The agent
 Two types of terrain will be tested: one generated procedurally using noise and one that uses meshes to create elevations and roughness on a flat ground.
 The goal of this study is to demonstrate how procedural techniques can be used to create realistic and adaptive movement